nmogil-tw/twilio-azure-ai-agents/README.md

 2. Configure your Azure agent with custom tools/functions
 3. Adjust language options in `src/config.js`
 4. Customize DTMF behavior in `src/services/dtmfHelper.js`
+5. Set up outbound calling by adding `TWILIO_PHONE_NUMBER` to `.env`
+6. Integrate outbound calling API into your application for automated calls
-5. Add custom middleware or authentication
+7. Add custom middleware or authentication
-6. Integrate with your CRM or database
+8. Integrate with your CRM or database
-7. Set up production deployment
+9. Set up production deployment

 ## Running Both Modes